Wolf-64/Godot-Advanced-FPS-Controller-Template-CSharp/README.md

 He is also very customizable, with a whole set of open variables for every state and for more general stuff.
 This is the same for the camera.

+The template is 100% written in GDScript.

-The template works on Godot 4.3 and Godot 4.2.
+He works on Godot 4.3 and Godot 4.2.
 I didn't test it in Godot 4.1 and Godot 4.0, but it should work just fine.

-The template is 100% written in GDScript.

 Video showcasing the template features : https://www.youtube.com/watch?v=qdmzIYgVb1E